My Step-by-Step Guide to Starting a New Garden

 Project 14: Plan fruit trees, nut trees + berries

-READ: How to grow citrus and How to grow an avocado
+READ: How to grow citrus and How to grow an avocado to help you choose the right spots and develop a good space for them.

-READ: How to choose your fruit trees
+READ: How to space your fruit trees

 READ: How to plant and prune deciduous fruit trees

 Leave the more tender trees like Citrus and Avocado, until the shelter is up, your soil is awesome and you’ve created the right micro climates for them.
+Citrus, Avocados and other subtropicals are best planted in spring.

 READ: How to plant citrus